lobhtml/retro-docs/posts/domain-xyz.md

 # Update 27 July 2026

 Porkbun support informed me that "to our current knowledge the 1.111B pricing tier remains unaffected after the upcoming changes".
-A XYZ staff member also confirmed that "1.111B domains will not be affected by the price increase".
+A XYZ staff member confirmed that "1.111B domains will not be affected by the price increase".